 A creamy noodle casserole with mac n' cheese style vegan sweet potato sauce.
 Spinach, shallot, scallions + sage are baked in for extra nutrients and flavor!

-I first made this months ago with the very first of the butternut squashes of the season.
+I first made this months ago with the very first butternut squash of the season.
 I had decided ahead of time that it would be a “non-photo” night since casseroles are not the easiest subject matter.
 Of course, after we made it, I was regretting not having the camera out because it tasted way too good not to share.

 For the second go-around, I made it with sweet potatoes only because that had a better ring than “butternut squash surprise.”

 If you’re vegan, this will taste like a baked mac and cheese.
-If you’re not vegan, it will just taste awesome and you won’t really believe it’s vegan (surprise).
-Or if you use gluten free bread crumbs on top instead of panko, it’s gluten free (double surprise).
+If you’re not vegan, it will just taste awesome, and you won’t really believe it’s vegan (surprise).
+If you use gluten free bread crumbs on top instead of panko, it’s gluten free (double surprise).

 - 1 large shallot, chopped

 - 1 heaping cup chopped sweet potatoes

 - 2 garlic cloves, minced